Squatters’ Rights: State Laws, Evictions, and Adverse Possession Laws

 What Are Squatters Rights?

 Despite the fact that these “tenants” don’t have permission to occupy the premises, you can’t simply kick them out.
-Generally speaking, the rules regarding squatters include the occupant’s right not to be displaced from the property without notice.
+Generally speaking, the rules regarding squatters include the occupant’s right not to be displaced from the property without proper notice.
 Most regulations dictate that unauthorized tenants must receive an eviction notice that must be delivered either by mail or via the local police department.

 Regulations around squatter’s rights tend to treat the unauthorized occupants as tenants that have failed to pay rent.
 You should not directly contact the people living in your property, instead, follow regulations to remove squatters legally.